axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

 Portal Statistic Charts
 ^^^^^^^^^^^^^^^^^^^^^^^
-You can define the standard statistic widgets via the following JSON file.
-They will be displayed as the widgets on the dashboard page.
+You can define filter logic, appearance, and other settings for all statistic charts that can be used by the :ref:`Statistic widget <portal-statistic-widget>` of Portal dashboard.

 Filename: ``variables.Portal.ClientStatistic.json``